-This paper illustrates how our understanding of government size changes when tax expenditures that represent spending substitutes are recognized as hidden spending (and revenues), rather than as tax cuts.
+This paper illustrates how our recognizing tax expenditures that represent spending substitutes as hidden spending (and revenues), rather than as tax cuts, and recognizing user fees and premiums as revenue increases, rather than spending cuts, changes our understanding of government size.
 When we include spending-like tax provisions as outlays (and revenues), the federal government in recent years appears about 4 percent of GDP larger than traditional budget figures indicate.
 Trends in "reclassified" spending and receipts mostly mirror trends in "budget" spending and receipts.
 The only qualitative difference in trends came between 1985 and 1988 when, following the Tax Reform Act of 1986, conventionally measured receipts as a percentage of GDP increased, but reclassified receipts declined due to the large drop in spending substitute tax expenditures.
+The federal government would appear larger still if user fees and premiums were treated as revenues rather than as negative spending.

-Our broader measure of government size provides a different perspective on how policy changes the size of government.
-Eliminating spending-like tax preferences such as the mortgage interest deduction would raise conventional measures of federal revenue and leave outlays unchanged.
-Under our broader measure, in contrast, eliminating the deduction would reduce outlays and leave revenue unchanged.
+Our broader measure of government size provides a different perspective on how policy changes on the size of government.
+Eliminating spending-like tax preferences such as the mortgage interest deduction would raise the conventional measure of federal revenues and leave outlays unchanged.
+Under our broader measure, in contrast, eliminating the deduction would reduce outlays and leave revenues unchanged.
 More broadly, budget reform proposals that reduce marginal tax rates and eliminate tax expenditures would be shown under this alternative measure to accomplish a much larger share of deficit reduction through spending cuts instead of tax increases than they would under conventional measures.
+Proposals that emphasize higher user fees and premiums, however, accomplish less deficit reduction through spending cuts than conventional measures suggest.